mikekeith52/AllStatesForecast/user_guide.md

 - takes a dataframe of external regressors and ingests it into the object
 - any non-numeric data will be made into a 0/1 binary variable (using `pandas.get_dummies(drop_first=True)`)
 - deals with columns with missing data
-- eliminates rows that don't correspond with self.y's timeframe
+- eliminates rows that don't correspond with y attribute's timeframe
 - splits values between future and current observations
-- changes self.forecast_out_periods based on how many periods included in the dataframe past current_dates attribute
+- changes forecast_out_periods attribute based on how many periods included in the dataframe past current_dates attribute
-- assumes the dataframe is aggregated to the same timeframe as self.y (monthly, quarterly, etc.)
+- assumes the dataframe is aggregated to the same timeframe as y attribute (monthly, quarterly, etc.)
 - for more complex processing, perform manipulations before passing through this function
-- stores results in self.current_xreg, self.future_xreg, self.future_dates, and self.forecast_out_periods
+- stores results in current_xreg, future_xreg, future_dates, and forecast_out_periods attributes
 - Parameters:
   - **xreg_df** : pandas dataframe, required
     - this should include only independent regressors either in numeric form or that can be dummied into a 1/0 variable as well as a date column that can be parsed by pandas